rameshvarun/netplayjs/netplayjs-demo/src/README.md

 # NetplayJS Demos

 This folder contains demos built within the NetplayJS prototyping framework.
-Files are covered under various source licenses.
+Some code and assets are taken / adapted from other open source projects.